officelifehq/officelife/docs/introduction.md

 #### Team news

 Every team can have a dedicated set of news, called Team News.
 These news only appear on the team's page.
-Anyone in the company can create a news for a team – it’s up to the company to make sure everyone is smart enough not to pollute other teams.
+Anyone in the company can create and manage a news for a team – it’s up to the company to make sure everyone is smart enough not to pollute other teams.

+The audit log for the team news are only available to the users with the administrator role.

 ### Work logs